nickeubank/unifyingdatascience/docs/html/_sources/index.rst.txt

 Syllabus
 --------

-To learn more about the course, please `read the PRELIMINARY course syllabus available here. <https://github.com/nickeubank/unifyingdatascience/raw/master/syllabus/Syllabus_UnifyingDataScience.pdf>`_ and see a `preliminary schedule and texts we'll be using here <class_schedule.rst>`_.
-These are both subject to change, but should give you a good sense of the material we will cover.
+To learn more about the course, please `read the course syllabus available here. <https://github.com/nickeubank/unifyingdatascience/raw/master/syllabus/Syllabus_UnifyingDataScience.pdf>`_ and see a `preliminary schedule and texts we'll be using here <class_schedule.rst>`_.
+Note that our schedule is subject to change, but should give you a good sense of the material we will cover.